-These pathogens are recorded in Chile (Minter and Peredo Lopez 2006, Gutierrez et al. 2005); however, these pathogens have not been detected in hazelnut orchards and production nurseries during regular surveys conducted by SAG.
+These pests are recorded in Chile (SAG 2011a; Minter and Peredo Lopez 2006; Gutierrez et al. 2005; Lemus 2004; Klein Koch and Waterhouse 2000); however, Armillaria mellea and Neonectria ditissima have not been detected in hazelnut orchards and production nurseries during regular surveys conducted by SAG.